top of page

 Allen Iverson: The Undersized Giant Who Left an Oversized Impact on the NBA

-Now-a-days the acronym “AI” is synonymous with ChatGPT, Robots, or Non-Playable Characters in your favorite video game.
-Twenty years ago, it meant iconic cross overs, broken ankles, and an emblematic headband.
-That is right, we are talking about Allen “The Answer” Iverson.
+Nowadays, the acronym “AI” is synonymous with ChatGPT, robots, or non-playable characters in your favorite video game.
+Twenty years ago, it meant iconic crossovers, broken ankles, and an emblematic headband.
+That's right, we are talking about “The Answer” himself, Allen Iverson.

 AI’s incredible career accolades include an MVP, Rookie of the Year, and now an inductee to the NBA Hall of Fame.
-In a career that spanned fourteen years, AI was an All Star for eleven of them.
-He was named to the NBA’s 75th Anniversary Team and is certainly in the conversation for greatest player to never win an NBA Title.
-Oh, and he did all this standing only six-feet tall.
+In a career that spanned fourteen years, AI was an All-Star for eleven of them.
+He was named to the NBA’s 75th Anniversary Team and is certainly in the conversation for the greatest player to never win an NBA title.
+Oh, and he did all this standing only six feet tall.

 Let‘s go on an interactive dive through one of the most unique NBA careers ever.